mudit203/Leaderboard-system/README.md

 1. Open [http://localhost:5173](http://localhost:5173) in your browser.
 2. Add users using the input field.
 3. Select a user from the dropdown and click **Claim Points** to award random points.
-4. View the real-time leaderboard and point history.

 ---